Home » Business Email Etiquette Articles » How To Suggest Business Email Etiquette?

 How To Suggest Business Email Etiquette?

-How to recommend business email etiquette?
+How to recommend business email etiquette to others?

 But what do you do if there are those you have to work with whose lack of email etiquette skills may cause you more work?
 Things like not being clear or succinct enough that then require unnecessary back-n-forths.
-Consequently this makes you less efficient.
+Consequently, this makes you less efficient.

 Do Your Colleagues a Favor

-To avoid any misunderstandings or hurt feelings, use the share icons I have on this site.
-You’ll see them at the bottom every page under Share the Knowledge.
+To avoid misunderstandings or hurt feelings, use the share icons on this site.
+They’re at the bottom of every page under “Share the Knowledge!”

 I found this great site about Business Email Etiquette and I learned a few things I wasn’t aware of.
 Thought you would find this info helpful too!